• Skip to primary navigation

 Freezing

-Store these brownies in the freezer in an airtight container.
+Store these baked brownies in the freezer in an airtight container.
 They will last up to 30 days in the freezer.
 Thaw for 1 hour before enjoying.

 Other Brownie Recipes To Try